scm-manager/scm-manager/README.md

 * Mercurial (required for tests)
 * Docker (required for the docker package)

-The build of SCM-Manager requires Java 11, but the target runtime platform is still Java 8.
+The build of SCM-Manager requires Java 11.

 ### Tasks